near/docs/docs/7.primitives/linkdrop/interacting/bos.md

                   }
               }),
               accountIdField: "receiver_id",
-              // Attached deposit of 1 $NEAR for when the receiver makes this function call
+              // Attached deposit for when the receiver makes this function call
               attachedDeposit: "10000000000000000000000"
             }]
         ]